Lamb (island): Access

 The Lamb can be reached by canoes and small boats from North Berwick, although there are no landing facilities and little to attract visitors when compared to Fidra island or the Bass Rock.

 Wildlife

+Many seabirds live on the island.
+Several of the bird species return yearly to find food, breed, and raise their young.
+In addition, around 600 puffins have been found on the island after they first came in the 1970s.

 Following a two-year operation involving 35 visits with canoes and infra-red cameras, a single invasive rat was removed from the island in 2022.

 Ownership

-Lamb island was historically part of the Scottish feudal barony of Direlton.
+Lamb island was historically part of the Scottish feudal barony of Dirleton.
 The Lamb, along with North and South Dog Islands, was previously owned by Camilo Agasim-Pereira, Baron of Dirleton and Fulwood.

-In 2009 the islands were sold for £30,000 to Uri Geller, who states that he believes that it is a hiding place for ancient Egyptian treasure, In mid-2022 Geller sought to declare Lamb as Republic of Lamb, a micronation with its own national anthem.
+In 2009, the islands were sold for £30,000 to Uri Geller, who stated that he believes that it is a hiding place for ancient Egyptian treasure.
+In mid-2022, Geller sought to declare Lamb as "Republic of Lamb", a micronation with its own national anthem.
 Geller also became chairman of the North Berwick Amateurs FC, designated as Lamb's national football team.